tashaadler/tor-hegemony/README.md

-## AS Hegemony
+## Tor Hegemony

-The purpose of this project is to calculate hegemony value for any AS or prefix globally reachable.
+The purpose of this project is to calculate hegemony value for any AS or prefix globally reachable in the Tor Network.
+Use InternetHealthReport/kafka-toolbox/bgp/producers/bgpstream2.py to download data before running the code here in order:
+1) produce_bgpatom
+3) produce_bcscore
+4) produce_hege

 ### `produce_bgpatom`
 - running script
 ```commandline